 Furthermore, She is also known as the Prakriti (female) or World as opposed to the Purusha (male) or Consciousness, or as one of 3 manifestations of The Great Goddess Durga that represent the three characteristics in Samkhya philosophy.

-The Goddess’ power instruments are the Kriya Shakti – the power to creatively affect the creation, the Kundalini Shakti – the power of spiritual electricity, and Iccha Shakti – the power of will that personally compels our physical actions and movements, while in the creation it causes the galaxies to rush away from one another into cosmic night.
+The Goddess’ power instruments are the Kriya Shakti – the power to creatively affect the creation, the Kundalini Shakti – the power of spiritual electricity, and Iccha Shakti – the power of will that personally compels our physical actions and movements, while in the creation it causes the galaxies to rush away from one another into the cosmic night.

 She is represented as standing in the battleground with one of her feet on the chest of supine Lord Shiva.

 The Goddess wields the sword of knowledge, which cuts through ignorance, a severed head, which represents letting go of rational mind and ego; and the lotus, which signifies spiritual fulfillment.

 Her eyes are portrayed as red with intoxication and in absolute rage, and small fangs occasionally protrude out of Her mouth and Her tongue is lolling.
 She wears a garland of skulls around her neck, which signifies the memory and wisdom of human existence.

 In some illustrations, one of the upper hands of the Goddess is shown in Varada Mudra (the gesture of generosity), and one of the lower hands holds a Trishul.